jonasgwt/ChargeEV/docs/docs/about.markdown

 ### Target Audience

-* ChargEV will be targeting countries or areas that are more sparse where it is more difficult to locate a charger
+* ChargeEV will be targeting countries or areas that are more sparse where it is more difficult to locate a charger
 * Such areas include the rural areas in the United States
 * We do not believe the host feature will be used significantly in Singapore due to the density of EV chargers present